Ozuna

-Born and raised in San Juan, Puerto Rico, he decided to become a singer at age 12, drawing influence from the Latin American genres of reggaeton, salsa, and bachata.
-He made his musical debut in 2012 with the song "Imaginando", which attracted the attention of recording labels and led to collaborations with Daddy Yankee and Anuel AA.
+Born and raised in San Juan, Puerto Rico, he decided to become a singer at age 12 when he was discovered by Puerto Rican producer Fernando “Damian” Acevedo from Element Music and Damian Music in Santurce La Placita, Puerto Rico, where he made his first recordings.
+Ozuna has mentioned in interviews that Acevedo also told him to use his last name as his artist name.
+Drawing influence from the Latin American genres of reggaeton, salsa, and bachata, he made his musical debut in 2012 with the song "Imaginando", which attracted the attention of recording labels and led to collaborations with Daddy Yankee and Anuel AA.
 He released several singles before signing with Sony Music Latin in 2017, who funded the recording of his debut album Odisea.
 His second studio album Aura, released on August 24, 2018, debuted at number seven on the US Billboard 200.
 His 2018 collaboration with DJ Snake, Cardi B, and Selena Gomez on "Taki Taki" was certified quadruple platinum by the RIAA.
 He released his third studio album, Nibiru on November 29, 2019.
 His fourth studio album, ENOC, was released in September 2020.

-Since the beginning of his career, he has sold around 15 million records, making him one of the best-selling Latin American music artists of all time.
+Since the beginning of his career, he has sold around 15 million records, making him one of the best-selling Latin music artists of all time.
 On 1 February 2019 Ozuna had the most one billion-view videos on YouTube of any artist and he has won two Latin Grammy Awards, five Billboard Music Awards, twelve Billboard Latin Music Awards, four Guinness World Records, among other accolades.
 In 2019, Time included him on their annual list of the 100 most influential people in the world.
 He made his acting debut in the film Que León.
 He appeared in F9, the ninth film in the Fast & Furious franchise.

 In 2022, he played the song "Arhbo" for the 2022 FIFA World Cup along with GIMS, which they also performed during the closing ceremony.